Swidjaja6/Swidjaja6/README.md

 ### About Me

 I am Sean Widjaja.
-I am a senior software engineering student at San Jose State University.
-The languages that I am most familiar with are Java, C++, C, and Python.
-Some of the tasks that I am currently doing are as follows:
+I am a data analyst at EnQubes.
+I mainly code in SQL, Microsoft Visual Basic, and Python I am also familiar with Java and C++.
+Some of what I do during work and outside of work too are as follows:

+* Designed Machine Learning code to fill in missing data in sql tables with expected outputs
+* Writing SQL Procedures and Excel VBA functionality for various tasks in my company
-* Project manager of a group of 5 to create a small Operating System
+* Working on writing functionalities of an Operating System outside of work
-* Collaborator for the dashboard in Formula SAE Electric in SJSU
-* Exploring Tensorflow and machine learning under a professor at SJSU
+* Studying networks and cybersecurity fundamentals

 You can reach me at
 * Email: Swidjaja270@gmail.com